moebiussurfing/ofxSurfingSmooth/README.md

 void ofApp::update()
 {
   // we can get the smoothed params using different approaches.
   // this is the simpler approach:

   float _lineWidth = data.get(lineWidth);
   int _shapeType = data.get(shapeType);
   int _size = data.get(size);
   int _amount = data.get(amount);

-	*Look on the **example-Basic** for more helping snippets to access the smoothed parameters on the newly re-created smoothed group.*
+  // Look on the example-Basic for more helping snippets to access the smoothed parameters on the newly re-created smoothed group.
 }
 ```